bottlelee/ansible-elk-deploy/README.md

 # Off-line way to deploy ElasticSearch/Logstash/Kibana

+## Note
+This is a baseline example.
+I re-command you to have at least 3 nodes(8CPUs, 16GB memory, 100GB disk space) to deploy your ELK cluster.
+It's not ready for huge business before doing some tune up.

 ## What we have in here?
 1. Easy scale and rolling upgrade for ELK components
 1. [Consul](https://www.consul.io/) as internal DNS service.
 Scale your ELK without updating the beats output configuration.